PhD Candidate at MIT IDSS

 My PhD research is focused on micro-level structural factors, such as network structure, that contribute to unequal distribution of resources or information.
 As a computational social scientist, I use methods from network science, statistics, experiment design and causal inference.
 I am also interested in understanding the collective behavior in institutional settings, the institutional mechanisms that promote cooperative behavior in networks, or in contrast lead to unequal outcomes for different groups.

 In a previous life, I worked at Google New York City as a software engineer from 2011 to 2015.
 At Google, I worked on several products around the AdWords ad auction.
 We analyzed the ad auction dynamics and developed relevant suggestions for advertisers.
+I received my Bachelor’s and Master’s degrees in Computer Science both from the University of Michigan - Ann Arbor.

 |Sep 1, 2021||I will be joining Berkeley department of Statistics as a post-doctoral associate starting January 2022.|